 Our Hearing Summaries

-A SpacePolicyOnline.com summary of the hearing was published on June 5, 2013.
+SpacePolicyOnline.com published a summary of the hearing on March 17, 2016.

 The Commerce-Justice-Science subcommittee of the House Appropriations Committee held a hearing on March 15, 2016 on NASA's FY2017 budget request.
 Key topics discussed included the Space Launch System (SLS), a mission to Jupiter's moon Europa, NASA's interaction with China, and the potential of turning NASA's Ames Research Center into a Federally Funded Research and Development Center (FFRDC), like the Jet Propulsion Laboratory that is managed by CalTech.
 SpacePolicyOnline.com published a summary of the hearing on March 15.

 The witness at the hearing was NASA Administrator Charlie Bolden.

 The Commerce-Justice-Science (CJS) subcommittee of the Senate Appropriations Committee held a hearing on NASA's FY2017 budget request on March 10, 2016.
 NASA Administrator Charlie Bolden was the witness.
 This was the last NASA budget hearing for Sen. Barbara Mikulski (D-MD), who is retiring this year.
 She is one of NASA's strongest supporters in the Senate and recounted how she came to know and admire NASA.
 SpacePolicyOnline.com published a summary of the hearing on March 11, 2016.